 --rewrite to the

-upload-sourcemaps command which will fix up the source maps before upload (inlines sources etc.).
+upload-sourcemaps command which will fix up the source maps before the upload (inlines sources etc.).
 As of 1.59.0, this is done automatically.

 react-native bundle \ --dev false \ --platform android \ --entry-file index.android.js \ --bundle-output android.main.bundle \ --sourcemap-output android.main.bundle.map

 node_modules/@sentry/cli/bin/sentry-cli releases \ files RELEASE_NAME \ upload-sourcemaps \ --dist DISTRIBUTION_NAME \ --strip-prefix /path/to/project/root \ /path/to/your/files

 - the bundle ID or package name (reverse dns notation of your app) followed by a dash and the human readable version name that

 is set for your release.
 So for instance